MicrosoftDocs/azure-docs/articles/firewall/integrate-lb.md

 Recall that when you deploy an Azure Firewall into a subnet, one step is to create a default route for the subnet directing packets through the firewall private IP address located on the AzureFirewallSubnet.
 For more information, see [Tutorial: Deploy and configure Azure Firewall using the Azure portal](tutorial-firewall-deploy-portal.md#create-a-default-route).

 When you introduce the firewall into your network, you'll want your Internet traffic to come in through your firewall public IP address.
-From there, it can apply your firewall rules and NAT the packets to your load balancer public IP address.
+From there, the firewall applies your firewall rules and NATs the packets to your load balancer public IP address.
 This is where the problem occurs.
 Packets arrive on the firewall's public IP address, but return to the firewall via the private IP address (using the default route).

-To avoid this problem, create an additional host route for the firewall's public IP address, directing it back out to the Internet.
+To avoid this problem, create an additional host route for the firewall's public IP address, directing packets to the firewall back out to its public IP address.

 For example, the following routes are for a firewall at public IP address 13.86.122.41, and private IP address 10.3.1.4.